-..... or any vacancy or the promotee or in the case of increase in the cadre.
+nation or any casualty of the promotee or in case of increase in the cadre.
 The possibility of manoeuvring in regard to the same does not arise.

-However, it is also one of equity as one should not be deprived of his chance of getting promotion on the date on which it is due.
-Rule 4(3)(A) of the Recruitment Rules for Indian Forest Service was incorporated to give notional promotion for initial recruits with effect from 1-10-66 when the original list was quashed in view of the judgment of the Supreme Court in AIR 1970 SC 150 (A.K.Kraipak Vs. UOI).
+ever, it is also one of equity as one should not be deprived of his chance of getting promotion on the date on which it is due.
+Rule 4(3)(A) of the

+Recruitment Rules for Indian Forest Service was incorporated to give notional promotion for initial recruits with effect from 1-10-66 when the original list was quashed in view of the judgment of the Supreme Court in AIR 1970 SC 150 (A.K.Kraipak Vs.

+UOI).
 Hence provision was made for notional promotion in regard to initial recruitment of the Indian Forest Service.
-Thus in order to avoid the feeling on the part of the promotees that they were not getting promotions from the date on which the vacancies arose due to the ~~late~~ meeting of the selection committee, the desirability of considering of making a provision for giving notional promotion from the date of the vacancy has to be considered.
+Thus in order to avoid the feeling on the part of the promotees that they were not getting promotions from the date on which the vacancies arose due to the ~~late~~ delay in the meeting of the selection committee, the desirability of considering of making a provision for giving notional promotion from the date of the vacancy has to be considered.

-56. The ratio between the direct recruits and the promotees is only in regard to the posts referred to in items 1 and 2 of Schedule to the Cadre Strength Regulations, and it is not a case of ratio between the promotees and direct recruits in the vacancies that arise in each year. ~~as~~ promotees have to be considered for the vacancies which arise in each year in regard to the promotees, and similarly direct recruits have to be considered for vacancies arising for direct recruits in regard
+56. The ratio between the direct recruits and the promotees is only in regard to the posts referred to in items 1 and 2 of Schedule to the Cadre Strength Regulations, and it is not a case of ratio between the promotees and direct recruits in the vacancies that arise in each year.
+As promotees have to be considered for the vacancies which arise in each year in regard to the promotees, and similarly direct recruits have to be considered for vacancies arising for direct recruits in regard

-55. The grievance, and it cannot be stated that it for one reason or the other, the selection committee is losing seniority as in such cases they are promoted long after the dates on which the vacancies for them had arisen.
-So the desirability of amending the rules suitably has to be considered, so as to give notional promotion from the date on which the permanent vacancy had arisen for the promotees so that they can have the benefit of the year of allotment to which they would have got if the selection committee met in the year in which the vacancy had arisen instead of meeting in a later year.
+55. The grievance, and it cannot be stated that is not genuine, of the promotee IAS or IPS, is that for one reason or the other, the selection committee is not meeting every year and as such they are not only losing seniority as in such cases they are promoted long after the dates on which the vacancies for them had arisen.
+So the desirability of amending the rules suitably has to be considered, so as to give notional promotion from the date on which the permanent vacancy had arisen for the promotees so that they can have the benefit of the year of allotment to which they would have been entitled to if selection committee meets in the year in which the vacancy had arisen instead of meeting in a later year.
 In such a case the direct recruits cannot have any grievance for as per rules the selection committee has to meet every year for consideration of the vacancies for promotees referable to that year and in giving notional promotion by amending the rules the promotees would get the places to which they are entitled to if selection committee meets in each year as envisaged in the rules.
 In such a case there cannot be any feeling on the part of promotees and at times mistaken one, that someone purposely manipulated to push them down to the later year.
 There will not be any dispute in regard to the date of permanent vacancy available to promotees for the vacancy arises due to retirement.

+✓ contd....

-(263) (263) 15.12.1993 in exercise of the said power, the same cannot be challenged.
+if he is in exercise of the said power, the same ~~and~~ may be challenged.